 There are five vowels or patinig in the Tagalog Alphabet, which is the same as the English alphabet.

 A a, E e, I i, O o and U u

-The Ling App is a user-friendly language learning application that can help a beginner achieve language proficiency and improve a specific target language.
-Providing a fun way of learning a new language like interactive games (quizzes and flashcards), a language learner can expand their vocabulary in a much exciting way in just 10 minutes per day.
+The Ling app is a user-friendly language learning application that can help a beginner achieve language proficiency and improve a specific target language.
+Providing a fun way of learning a new language, like interactive games (quizzes and flashcards), a language learner can expand their vocabulary in a much more exciting way in just 10 minutes per day.
 It also offers 60+ different foreign languages aside from Tagalog.
 There are also informative blog posts and language learning app reviews that you can read and discover.